mbacch/awesome-cfs/README.md

 - [gen_msgids](https://github.com/nasa/gen_msgids) - A ground utility to Generate Message Ids used by cFE for cFS
 - [SIL](https://github.com/nasa/SIL) - Tools for generating CFS ECI-compatible code from Simulink models.
 - [tblCRCTool](https://github.com/nasa/tblCRCTool) - A ground utility to generate binary table CRCs for cFS.

+## Ground Software

+Not cFS but this list includes common ground software used with cFS.

+### Simulation Software

+- [Trick](https://github.com/nasa/trick) - A common set of simulation capabilities and utilities to build simulations automatically.
+- [42](https://github.com/ericstoneking/42) - Simulator of spacecraft attitude, orbit dynamics, and environmental models.

+### Command and Control

+- [OpenC3 COSMOS](https://openc3.com/) - Open Source, Open Architecture - Command, Control and Communication.
+Based on Ball Aerospace COSMOS.
+- [Yamcs](https://yamcs.org/) - Open-source software framework for command and control of spacecrafts, satellites, payloads, ground stations and ground equipment.

 ## Documentation